k8s-sec/cloud-native-security-tutorial/docs/settings.md

 ### Specify worker node tests only

 There are different CIS Kubernetes Benchmark tests for different node types in the cluster (master nodes, worker nodes, etcd nodes).
-On a managed Kubernetes system you might only have access to worker nodes.
-You can run just the tests which apply on these nodes with the job specified at https://raw.githubusercontent.com/aquasecurity/kube-bench/master/job-node.yaml.

-You should ideally run CIS benchmark tests to check the configuration of every node in the cluster. `kube-bench` tries to auto-detect which tests to run on any given node, but it only runs on one node at a time.
+On a managed Kubernetes system you might only have access to worker nodes, so you only need to run the tests that apply to those nodes. `kube-bench` tries to auto-detect which tests to run on any given node, but to keep things simple you may wish to specify worker node tests only.
+You might like to try out the [`job-node.yaml`](https://raw.githubusercontent.com/aquasecurity/kube-bench/master/job-node.yaml) configuration which does just that.